itnifl/CuratedFlexiQuizCollection/readme.md

-📚 My FlexiQuiz Learning Series
+## 📚 My FlexiQuiz Learning Series

 Welcome to my curated collection of quizzes hosted on [FlexiQuiz](https://www.flexiquiz.com).
-These assessments are designed to test and reinforce knowledge across a variety of technical domains including **software testing**, **Java programming**, **cryptography**, and **software security**.
+These assessments are designed to test and reinforce knowledge across a variety of technical domains including **software testing**, **Java programming**, **cryptography**,  **software security**, and **algorithms + data structures**.

 Each quiz has been crafted to balance core theory with real-world application and critical thinking.
+Many of them are content from subjects at NTNU Trondheim, several of them are old exams questions from previous exams.

 ---